 Brown your “meat” in a skillet.
 Here I’m using ground turkey but you can use ground beef or ground chicken for this recipe.

-Photo at above left, saute your onions and red bell pepper in some olive oil.
-Photo at above right, adding the Bar-b-que sauce to the ground turkey and sauteed onion and red bell pepper.
+Adding the Bar-b-que sauce to the ground turkey and sauteed onion and red bell pepper.

 Add the brown sugar and then bring to a boil and let simmer until nice and thick about 20 – 30 minutes.

 Spray a muffin tin with some cooking oil spray, then add some flattened bread dough to each muffin slot in the tin.
 You can spread this out with your fingers.
 Above we used refrigerator biscuits.

 Now they are ready for the oven.
 You want a 350* oven and you want to cook them for about 25 minutes or longer, depending on your oven.

 When they are done remove from oven and then top with some sort of cheese.
 I used a sharp yellow cheddar cheese in the photo above.
 Place back in the oven for about 5 more minutes so that the cheese can melt.
 Then remove from oven.
 Let cool.
 Then serve.